julianlam/feps/fep/d556/fep-d556.md

     ]
 }
 ```
 The `subject` would typically be the resource URI.
-However, this proposal does not depend on any specific value for `subject`.
+This proposal does not depend on any specific URI for `subject`, although the ActivityPub actor URI is recommended.

 The Server-level Actor's URI will be the `href` property of a `link` with a `rel` (relation type) property of `https://www.w3.org/ns/activitystreams#Service` ([W3C AS2 Service Primer][ActivityPubService]).
 The type of the Server-level Actor itself is not required to be the same as the relation type.